smguilia/overview-1/terms-of-use/termsofuse.md

 ## All other accounts
 {: #other}

-As of 10 December 2020, this section describes the Terms of Use for the following types of accounts:
+As of 10 December 2020, this section describes the Terms of Use for the following types of {{site.data.keyword.cloud_notm}} accounts:

  * New and existing Pay-As-You-Go accounts based in the US with any payment method other than credit card
  * New and existing Pay-As-You-Go accounts not based in the US